 Singular “they/them/their” is accepted for someone who doesn’t use “he” or “she”; when it’s necessary to shield an anonymous source’s gender; or to move beyond the “he or she” binary.
 Avoid “both genders” for the same reason; use “all genders.”
 If you’re using singular “they,” make sure it agrees in number with the antecedent or, if it doesn’t, it’s clear in context.

-Latinx (pronounced la-TEEN-ex or latin-EX) is a widely debated gender-inclusive description for people of Latin American descent who live in the United States.
-Use it for any source who prefers it, but don’t stop using “Latina” or “Latino” for someone who identifies as Latina or Latino, or when you want to specify gender, and don’t take for granted that “Latinx” is broadly accepted—it’s not.
-Just 2 percent of respondents to a nationwide poll said they prefer the term “Latinx,” and a 2020 Pew poll showed only 3 percent using it to describe themselves.
-The word is celebrated by some for including all genders but criticized as an Anglicized bulldozing of the Spanish language, which, like all romance languages, assigns a gender to each noun.
-This is a rapidly evolving area of language, and “Latinos” still works as an all-gender plural; consistency is not necessary, because a majority of people do not want “Latinx” assigned to them.
+Latinx is widely debated and contested as a gender-inclusive description for people of Latin American descent who live in the United States.
+Use it only when a source prefers it but default instead to “Latinos” in broad references—and don’t stop using “Latina” or “Latino” for someone who identifies as Latina or Latino, or when you want to specify gender.
+“Latinx” is not largely accepted; just 2 percent of respondents to a nationwide poll said they prefer the term “Latinx,” and a 2020 Pew poll showed only 3 percent using it to describe themselves.
+It also scans differently by region of the country, age, and culture.
+The word’s earliest advocates embraced it for including all genders but it’s increasingly criticized as an Anglicized imposition on the Spanish language, which, like all romance languages, assigns a gender to each noun.
+This is a rapidly evolving area of language.
+Keep using “Latinos” as an all-gender plural; a vast majority of people do not want “Latinx” assigned to them.

 Capitalize as Pride Day, Pride Month, pride events, pride flag.